-- H Strategy 3.1: Preserve Canton Street between Church Street and Vaughn Drive as residential and designate it as the 'Garden District' of Alpharetta. - H Strategy 3.2: Protect the rural northwest part of the city from urban development and incompatible land uses.
+- H Strategy 3.1: Preserve Canton Street between Church Street and Vaughan Drive as residential and designate it as the 'Garden District' of Alpharetta. - H Strategy 3.2: Protect all neighborhood character areas from urban development and incompatible land uses.

-H Policy 4: Balance residential development on the east and west sides of the city.
+H Policy 4: Consider the Balance of residential development on the east and west sides of the city.